MATH1002 Linear Algebra

 MATH1002 is a Junior (or first-year) unit forming part of the Normal Mathematics stream.

 - Classes per week: Two lectures and one tutorial.

 - Lecturer(s) in 2015: Andrew Crisp, Bob Crossman, Alexander Fish, Peter Kim, Fernando Viera, .

 Students: please check if your question can be answered by referring to the FAQ page before emailing us.
 If you decide to email us please include your name and SID.

-You may also view the Faculty Handbook entry for MATH1002
+You may also view the description of MATH1002 in the University's course search database.

 Information sheet for MATH1002

 All students should read the information sheet.
 The information includes (for example) details of the assessment procedure, including dates of assessment tasks.

 Answers to frequently asked questions